andrewekhalel/sewar/README.md

 # Sewar

-Sewar is a python package designed to compare similarity between images using different metrics.
-You can check the documentation [here](http://sewar.readthedocs.io/).
+Sewar is a python package for image quality assessment using different metrics.
+You can check documentation [here](http://sewar.readthedocs.io/).

 ## Implemented metrics